 By Steve Richards

-(Steve Richards is a partner of Mile High Outdoor and Pacific Outdoor Advertising, Chair of the OAAA Legislative Committee)
+(Steve Richards president/partner of Mile High Outdoor and Pacific Outdoor; he is chairman of the OAAA Legislative Committee).